 a) REG (regulatory): Existence of regulatory and other legal provisions with recognised supervisory mechanisms (in particular banking supervisory aspects)

-If an originator can demonstrate that compliance with a particular criterion is normally ensured due to its regulatory status in a particular country and within the framework of the resulting obligations and verification actions (by banking supervision, external or internal audit), no further detailed verification actions at this point are required.
+If an originator can demonstrate that compliance with a particular criterion is normally ensured due to its regulatory status in a particular country and within the framework of the resulting obligations and verification actions (by banking supervision, external or internal audit), this can be relied upon without further verification actions.

 b) LEG (legal): Existence of contractual obligations according to transaction documentation

-Many criteria require the originator (or service provider or issuer) to include a specific legal consequence/certainty or contractual obligation in the transaction documentation.
-Whether the wording is sufficient to constitute the existence of a legal consequence or a contractual obligation , or whether (i) a more extensive review of the validity of a legal consequence should be performed on the basis of a legal opinion or (ii) compliance with the contractual obligation should be verified is to be decided by the SVI management for each individual transaction and each individual criterion and documented in the transaction verification catalogue, including a brief explanation and justification of the course of action, unless required by law.
-In addition to the external legal opinion of the Transaction Attorney or other law firm, an opinion of the originator's legal department or the opinion of another qualified party may also be considered.
+Many criteria require the originator/sponsor (or service provider or issuer) to include specific representations and warranties, undertakings or other contractual obligations in the transaction documentation.
+Whether the existence of a representation and warranty, undertaking or other contractual obligation is sufficient or whether (i) a more extensive review of the validity of a representation and warranty, undertaking or other contractual obligation should be carried out on the basis of a legal opinion or (ii) the review of compliance with the contractual obligations at the time of closing should be carried out according to any other verification method is to be decided by management for each individual transaction and each individual criterion and documented in the transaction verification catalogue or verification report, including a brief explanation and justification of the procedure if no legal requirement exists.
+In addition to the external legal opinion provided by the transaction legal counsel or another law firm, a statement of the originator/sponsor's legal department or the statement of another qualified party may also be considered.

 c) DD (Due Diligence): Due Diligence information and actions that can be collected or performed in different ways.

-Compliance with criteria may require, among other things, requesting documents from the originator such as relevant parts of internal manuals, work instructions, due diligence presentations or individually prepared data, tables, evaluations or written expert estimates (from senior management or management from specialist departments), reviewing them for the criteria to be verified, and filing them.
-Instead of conducting a detailed verification of facts, the verification may also be based on the originator's written audit opinions.
+Compliance with STS criteria may require, among other things, requesting documents from the originator/sponsor of such documents (e.g. relevant parts of internal manuals, credit & collection policies, work instructions, due diligence presentations or individually prepared data, tables), evaluations or written expert estimates (from senior management or management of specialist departments), reviewing them for the criteria to be verified, and filing them.
+Instead of the detailed verification of facts, written confirmations from the originator/sponsor can also be used.

-In the case of critical issues, the verification may be based on the originator's written audit opinions.
+In the case of critical issues, written audit opinions or confirmations of the originator/sponsor may be required.

 d) DAT (data): Verification on the basis of own data evaluation, to be distinguished into